keu/docs/astro/create-cluster.md

 - Your preferred CloudSQL instance type.
 - Your preferred maximum node count.

-If not specified, Astronomer will create a cluster with `e2-medium-4 nodes`, one Medium General Purpose CloudSQL instance (4vCPU, 16GB), and a maximum node count of 20 in `us-central1`.
+If you don't specify configuration preferences, Astronomer support creates a cluster with `e2-medium-4 nodes`, one Medium General Purpose CloudSQL instance (4vCPU, 16GB), and a maximum node count of 20 in `us-central1`.

-For information on all supported regions and configurations, see [GCP resource reference](resource-reference-gcp.md).
+For information on all supported regions and configurations, see [Resources required for Astro on GCP](resource-reference-gcp.md).

 #### Step 2: Confirm with Astronomer

-A notification is sent from Astronomer when your cluster is created.
-After your cluster is created, you can create a new Deployment in the cluster.
+Astronomer support sends you a notification when your cluster is created.
+After your cluster is created, you can create a new Deployment in the cluster and start deploying pipelines.
 See [Create a Deployment](create-deployment.md).

 </TabItem>
 </Tabs>